5 DECISIONS THAT INSPIRED MY INTENTIONAL LIFE: MY VISION FOR A SIMPLER LIFE

-Busy, modern life often means we’re moving so fast to keep up that we don’t stop to think what we truly want from life.
-In this post I’m sharing 5 decisions that inspired my intentional life and my vision for a simpler life.
+Busy, modern life often means we’re moving so fast just to keep up.
+We don’t have time to stop and think about what we truly want from life and how are our decisions now might be shaping our future direction.
+In this article I’m sharing 5 decisions that inspired my intentional life and my vision for a simpler life.

 LIVING THE LIFE AND WANTING IT ALL